quantummaid/.github/CONTRIBUTING.md

 The conventions are enforced by our [Maven configuration](https://github.com/quantummaid/quantummaid-opensource-parent).
 Start reading our code and you'll get the hang of it.

+## Copyright
+All contribution must be signed off using the [Developer Certificate of Origin](https://developercertificate.org/).

+Submitting a contribution implies this agreement.
+Nonetheless a "Signed-off-by" tag in every patch is required as confirmation that you agree.
+The following git command can be used:

+    git commit --signoff

+All contributions must be released under the same license as the project the contribution is made to.

 ## Building the projects from source
 All QuantumMaid projects use Maven to build.
 You can build a project from source like this:
 ```bash